imad-101/AI-Explainer/README.md

 # AI Explainer Chatbot

-Welcome to the AI Explainer Chatbot project!
-This chatbot leverages artificial intelligence to explain difficult concepts at the user's selected level, ranging from age 5 to 20.
+This AI Explainer leverages artificial intelligence to explain difficult concepts at the user's selected level, ranging from age 5 to 20.
 The explanations are simple, straightforward, and tailored to the user's understanding.

 ## Features